MarioA96/Amazon_prep_leetcode/readme.md

 	4. Memoization subproblems
 	*.
 Demand a raise from your boss!!
 	```
+---

 ## The Non-Technical Interviews
 ### Dealing with questions
-- Tell me about a problem you solved?
+1. Tell me about yourself
-- Why do you want to work for us?
+2. Why do you want to work for us?
+3. Tell me about a problem you solved?
-- What to ask the interviewer
+4. What to ask the interviewer
-- Tell me about yourself
-- What is you biggest weakness?
+5. What is you biggest weakness?
-- Secret weapon
+6. Secret weapon
-- After the interview
+7. After the interview
 ### Mindset
 - It's not Do-or-Die
 - This is just one of many other oportunities